 Some of these updates include the interest income derived from the following:

 - Depository bank under the expanded foreign currency deposit system

 - Capital gains from the sale of shares of stock not traded in the stock exchange.

 15% Final tax withholding on the interest income from deposits under EFDCS.
 This withholding tax rate applies to capital gains realized during the taxable year from the sale, barter, exchange.
 Withhold 15% on the disposition of shares of stock in a domestic corporation is fifteen percent (15%).

 The particular law mandates some benefits in the Philippines to all employees.
-These benefits are called as de minimis benefits.
-However, there are benefits given by the employer to a non-rank and file employees to pay their loyalty or longtime services and contributions to the company.
-These benefits could be a service, products, or in cash.
+These benefits are called de minimis benefits.
+However, there are benefits given by the employer to non-rank and file employees to pay their loyalty or longtime services and contributions to the company.
+These benefits could be a service, products, or cash.

-Any fringe benefits received by a citizen, resident alien or non-resident alien engaged in trade or business within the Philippines are subject to a thirty-five percent (35%) and twenty-five percent (25%) to any fringe benefits received by a non-resident alien not engaged in trade or business within the Philippines.
+Any fringe benefits received by a citizen, resident alien, or non-resident alien engaged in trade or business within the Philippines are subject to a thirty-five percent (35%) and twenty-five percent (25%) to any fringe benefits received by a non-resident alien not engaged in trade or business within the Philippines.

 Not all incomes earned are subject to withholding tax under the new tax reform.
 Only those incomes are not subject to the income tax rate.
-You read also the changes in withholding tax rate because of the implementation of train law.
+You also read the changes in withholding tax rate because of the implementation of train law.
 You may be interested to learn the latest BIR issuance 2019.
 Read the full article regarding updates about the income tax in the Philippines.